-This site is a sand and gravel accretion beach that is protected from wave action by the old U.S. Air Force pier.
-Prior to industrial, and military, and railroad development along the north Mukilteo shorelineat this site, the beach was one of the most productive clam beds in the region, and people continue to harvest shellfish in this area despite potential contamination from stormwater.
-The shoreline has riprap along the entire length of the old Tank Farm.
-Documented presence of Dungeness crab is identified presence is documented along the entire length of the Mukilteo shoreline.
+Prior to industrial, military, and railroad development along the north Mukilteo shoreline site, the beach was one of the most productive clam beds in the region, and people continue to harvest shellfish in this area despite potential contamination from stormwater.
+Dungeness crab presence is documented along the entire length of the Mukilteo shoreline.
 Eelgrass is present on the easternmost portion of the Tank Farm along the sub-tidal shelf and in patches in the lower intertidal portion.

 Japanese Gulch Creek, which is a Type 3 stream, flows out onto the beach through a culvert under the Tank Farm and the BNSF Railroad.
-Coho and chum salmon and cutthroat trout have been known todocumented entering the stream during fall runs.
+Coho and chum salmon and cutthroat trout have been documented entering the stream during fall runs.
 Above the railroad tracks, the creek flows through a vertical pipe at 5th Street, which prevents upstream fish migration.

 The Japanese Gulch watershed has good forest cover north and south of 5th Street; however, the east side is predominantly alder after clearing and re-grading in the 1970s.
-The sub-tidal area along the western edge of the U.S. Air Force pier is heavily used by gravid female Dungeness crab.
-Eelgrass is present on the easternmost portion of the Tank Farm along the sub-tidal shelf and in patches in the lower intertidal portion.

 Several large-scale re-development projects are planned to replace the Mukilteo Tank Farm.
-These include a Mukilteo multi-modal transportation center that includes the relocated Ferry-WSF Terminal and the new Sound Transit Commuter Rail facility.
-A rail-barge transfer facility was added on the east side of the Tank Farm in the City of Everett.
-Other mixed-use development and park uses with waterfront access are also planned and -adopted in the 2016 Japanese Gulch Master Plan and 2016 Downtown Waterfront Master Plan.
+These include a Mukilteo multi-modal transportation center that includes the relocated WSF Terminal and the new Sound Transit Commuter Rail facility.
+Other mixed-use development and park uses with waterfront access are also planned and adopted in the 2016 Japanese Gulch Master Plan and 2016 Downtown Waterfront Master Plan.

-Planned Potential Projects
+Planned Projects

-In 2016, the City of Mukilteo adopted the Japanese Gulch Master Plan and Downtown Waterfront Master Plan, which include the following plans to Iimprove the nearshore environment along the Tank Farm by:
+In 2016, the City of Mukilteo adopted the Japanese Gulch Master Plan and Downtown Waterfront Master Plan, which include the following plans to improve the nearshore environment:

-- 1. Removing creosote piles and riprap that has fallen onto the nearshore. - 2.1.
-Provideing natural beach restoration and enhancement east of the Tank Farm pier to restore the shallower beach profile.
-(Mount Baker Terminal construction included beach enhancement in 2008). - 3.
-Restoring the nearshore at the existing terminal after the ferry is relocated. - 2.
-Daylight Japanese Gulch Creek where it flows under the Tank Farmand create Japanese Gulch Creek Park to support riparian enhancement., if feasible, and allowing a reduction in the riparian buffer as an incentive to daylighting. - 4.3.
-Restore Japanese Gulch Creek tidal estuary habitat along the shoreline. - 5.4.Improve water quality and public health signage for recreational shellfish harvesting. - 6.5.
-Protect and enhance riparian buffers and upland forest cover within the Japanese Gulch Creek drainage basin. - 7.
-Remove blockages to fish at 5th Street/Mukilteo Boulevard (three phases funded). - 8.
-Consider pocket estuary or wetland enhancement, or reduce conflict with detention. - 6.
+- 1. Provide natural beach restoration and enhancement to restore the shallower beach profile. - 2.
+Daylight Japanese Gulch Creek where it flows under the Tank Farm and create Japanese Gulch Creek Park to support riparian enhancement. - 3.
+Restore Japanese Gulch Creek tidal estuary habitat along the shoreline. - 4.
+Improve water quality and public health signage for recreational shellfish harvesting. - 5.
+Protect and enhance riparian buffers and upland forest cover within the Japanese Gulch Creek drainage basin. - 6.
 Establish more consistent stream flows and improve in-water habitat. - 7.
-Create a promenade and small parks along the downtown waterfront.
+Create a promenade and small park along the downtown waterfront.